martinaalvera/Documentation/admin_documentation/ansible/ansible_roles.rst

 -------------------------

 :Description:
-	Install Galaxy Production environment, i.e. Galaxy with all needed softaware, PostgreSQL, NGINX, Proftpd and uWSGI.
+	Install Galaxy Production environment, i.e. Galaxy with all needed software, PostgreSQL, NGINX, Proftpd and uWSGI.
 The role also installs `Galaxyctl and its API <https://github.com/Laniakea-elixir-it/galaxyctl>`_ for Galaxy management.

 :Installation:
 	::